Rhampsinit: Tales

 The stories of Rhampsinit are told in book 2 (chapter 121–124) and today known as Rhampsinit and the masterthief and Rhampsinit's visit to Hades.
 Herodotus starts the story in chapter 121 with a short introduction of the king: “After Proteus, they told me, Rhâmpsinitós received in succession the kingdom, who left as a memorial of himself that gateway to the temple of Hephaistos which is turned towards the West.”
 Then he tells the two tales of king Rhampsinit:

 Rhampsinit and the masterthief

-The king was obviously a well-behaved and gifted business-man, he had hoarded a great treasure of gold, silver and jewelry like never seen or heard about before.
-To hide and control his treasury the king orders his treasure keeper to build him a secure and well-guarded room, in which the king wishes to store his goods.
-But the treasure keeper secretly leaves one brick stone loose, so that it could be removed at any time.
-When on his deathbed, the treasure keeper tells his two sons about the loose stone.
-The brothers decide to sneak into the treasury house frequently and fill their pockets with loots.
+Rhampsinit has hoarded a large amount of gold and silver, and orders a mason to build him a secure treasure room.
+When building the room, the mason secretly leaves one stone loose, so that it can be removed.
+On his deathbed, the mason tells his two sons about the loose stone.
+The brothers decide to sneak into the treasury house frequently and fill their pockets with loot.

-After some time has passed, Rhampsinit becomes aware that his treasury is decreasing and he gets upset.
-No one can tell him who stole the goods.
-Mysteriously, the royal seals are still intact and the doors are well guarded as always.
-After the third incident the king decides to set traps in the room between the vessels.
-One night the brothers sneak into the treasury room and one of them gets snared in a hidden loop.
-Recognizing that he cannot escape anymore, he begs his own brother to decapitate him, so that no one could ever identify him.
-The brother does as wished and with the head of his kinsman he runs to his mother.
-Meanwhile, king Rhampsinit throws a tantrum when he discovers the body of the trapped thief without head.
-He orders the guardians to impale the body and display it in town at the enclosure wall of the palace.
-Anyone who would stop before the corpse in grief should be arrested at once.
-The mother of the thief urges her son to find a way to retrieve the body of his brother.
-Should he refuse, she would immediately go to the king and tell him the truth.
-The thief has no other choice than obey and so he creates a plan.